-Investing in property and flipping houses for profit while lecturing, stuff as well as helping friends and acquaintances to maximise sales prices on their homes, sales lead to me pursuing the idea as a business.
+Investing in property and flipping houses for profit while lecturing, as well as helping friends and acquaintances to maximize sales prices on their homes, lead to me pursuing the idea as a business.
 SILK Home Staging & Styling was born and it was really an instant success.
-I soon realised that while there was a huge demand for talented home stagers in Australia, there were no accessible courses for those who wanted to enjoy the same success I have experienced with my business.
+I soon realized that while there was a huge demand for talented home stagers in Australia, there were no accessible courses for those who wanted to enjoy the same success I have experienced with my business.
 So I recently founded the International Institute of Home Staging.
 It offers the first and only interactive online home staging and property styling courses in Australia.

 What was the most difficult challenge you faced while starting out?

 Taking action with confidence.
-When you have a great business idea sometimes it is so easy to get caught up in the research and planning, and to continually delay the launch.
+When you have a great business idea sometimes it is so easy to get caught up in the research and planning and to continually delay the launch.
 Whether that is due to fear or procrastination, it was a problem that I had to knock on the head.
 So the biggest challenge was taking that big leap and having faith in my concept and ability.

 What has been the most effective form of advertising for your business?

 The best form of advertising that I have comes from having raving fans.
 One of my aims is to enjoy my business and to convert my clients into raving fans through excellent service and results.
 Combining this with the power of social media to spread the words of the raving fans is by far my best advertising tool.

 How important is social media to your business?